19 Best Colorants For Epoxy Resin

 14. Thermochromic Pigments

-Thermochromic resin pigments are specialized colorants designed to introduce temperature-sensitive, color-changing effects to resin-based creations.
+Thermochromic resin pigments are specialized colorants designed to introduce temperature-sensitive, color changing effects to resin-based creations.
+These pigments have thermochromic compounds that respond to temperature variations by altering their color.

 When exposed to heat, such as when touched or warmed, the pigments become transparent or shift to a different color, creating captivating and dynamic visual effects.